pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

 - Logical Model
 - Physical Model

-These models should flow in agreement with each other.
+These models should flow in agreement with each other and include descriptions and / or justifications of each model.

 `docker-compose.yml` that contains information needed to build the MariaDB container to your group project's database needs.